Image

 If your site exists to benefit you without providing any value to your users, what makes you think any of those users would convert?

 Yes, of course, you need to rank as highly as possible in SERPs to acquire traffic and gain new users.
-But don’t miss the forest for the trees—the whole point of SEO is to increase conversions, blow past your KPI goals, and build long-term brand loyalty.
+But don’t miss the forest for the trees: The whole point of Organic Search optimization is to increase conversions, blow past your KPI goals, and build long-term brand loyalty.

-A black and white graphic showing the differences between white hat SEO and black hat SEO.
+A graphic chart showing the differences between Black Hat SEO and White Hat SEO

 You’d be upset, too, if Mom and Dad cut up your credit cards or yanked your driver’s license.
-That’s how many black hat folks feel these days, and it’s no wonder they’re making spurious claims about SEO’s deathbed.
+That’s how many black hat folks feel these days, and it’s no wonder they’re making spurious claims about Organic Search’s deathbed.

 But any surprise on their part is unjustified.
 Google’s updates and revisions don’t constitute some abrupt course reversal.
-And, especially of late, Google’s published guidance on best SEO practices is both abundant and clear.
+Google’s published guidance on Organic Search practices is also abundant and clear.

-Not to shock you, but the most effective way to improve your page rankings and see Google Analytics 4 data that will make you smile is to simply follow Google’s straightforward guidelines.
+Not to shock you, but the most effective way to improve your page rankings is to simply follow Google’s straightforward guidelines.

 It might sound vanilla, but the plain truth is that Google rewards sites and apps that create genuine value for their users.